UK Sonic Key Chains Title

 With a key chain, you can carry Sonic the Hedgehog with you, everywhere you go!

-Because they aren't that expensive, Sonic key chains are easy to collect.
-SegaWorld London probably had some as souvenir items, and even more key chains are still being made today.
+Because they aren't that expensive, Sonic key chains & pins are easy to collect.
+SegaWorld London probably had some as souvenir items, and even more key chains & pins are still being made today.
 These can be found in GameStation stores in the UK as of 2008.

 Sonic Gear Main